Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Abstract

 \section{Abstract}

-We present a novel approach of discretizing diffusion operators of the form $\nabla\cdot(\lambda\nabla u)$ in the context of meshfree generalized finite difference methods.
-Our ansatz uses properties of derived operators and combines the discrete Laplace operator with reconstruction functions approximating the diffusion coefficient $\lambda$.
+We present a novel approach of discretizing variable coefficient diffusion operators in the context of meshfree generalized finite difference methods.
+Our ansatz uses properties of derived operators and combines the discrete Laplace operator with reconstruction functions approximating the diffusion coefficient.
 Provided that the reconstructions are of a sufficiently high order, we prove that the order of accuracy of the discrete Laplace operator transfers to the derived diffusion operator.
-We show that the new discrete diffusion operator inherits the diagonal dominance property of the discrete Laplace operator and fulfills enrichment properties.
-Our numerical results for elliptic and parabolic partial differential equations show that even low-order reconstructions preserve the order of the underlying discrete Laplace operator for sufficiently smooth diffusion coefficients.
-In experiments, we demonstrate the applicability of the new discrete diffusion operator to interface problems with point clouds not aligning to the interface and numerically prove first-order convergence.
+We show that the new discrete diffusion operator inherits the diagonal dominance property of the discrete Laplace operator.
+Finally, we present the possibility of discretizing anisotropic diffusion operators with the help of derived operators.
+Our numerical results for Poisson's equation and the heat equation show that even low-order reconstructions preserve the order of the underlying discrete Laplace operator for sufficiently smooth diffusion coefficients.
+In experiments, we demonstrate the applicability of the new discrete diffusion operator to interface problems with point clouds not aligning to the interface and numerically show first-order convergence.